VISIONAI/clouddream/README.md

 an iPython notebook.

-So let's make it brain-dead simple to launch your very own deepdreaming server in the cloud!
+So let's make it brain-dead simple to launch your very own deepdreaming server (in the cloud, on an Ubuntu machine, Mac via Docker, and maybe even Windows if you try out Kitematic by Docker)!

 ### Motivation